Skip to main content

 • TLS/SSL connections using MYSQL_OPT_SSL_MODE (verify_ca, verify_identity) 🔥

-• setting many other connection options (see mysqldriver_p.cpp)
+• setting many other MySQL connection options (see mysqldriver_p.cpp)

 • transactions

-• re-using the current SqlQuery instance to re-execute the same or another query
+• re-using the current SqlQuery instance to re-execute the same or another SQL query

-• detaching from the result set (associated to release memory)
+• detaching from the result set (related to freeing/releasing memory)

 • query size, number of affected rows, last inserted ID, testing isNull(), ...